Manager Fuels and Cities

-- Energy and climate policy in the urban environment
+- Energy systems in the urban environment

 - Transition strategy for electricity heat